Fall Lawn Growth Cycle- Milorganite Agronomist

 As cooler fall temperatures arrive, change your cutting height to the highest possible setting.
 The longer height provides as much surface area for the grass to produce chlorophyll and nourish its roots.
 Once the lawn is dormant, drop the mowing height to 2” for northern grasses and 1” for southern grasses, since it’s no longer producing chlorophyll.
 Mowing low may also help control snow mold, prevalent in late-fall to mid-spring.

 If your lawn isn’t perfect and has a handful of weeds, our first choice is to pull them out by hand, roots and all.
 If there are more, spot spray with an herbicide.
 If your lawn is overrun by weeds (50-60%), then it might be time to consider starting over.

-Dethatching removes the build-up of organic matter and forms a barrier between the blades of grass and its roots; it can inhibit water and nutrients from reaching the roots.
-It’s best to dethatch northern grasses in late-summer to early-fall while grass is actively growing.
+Thatch is the build-up of organic matter that forms a barrier between the blades of grass and its roots; it can inhibit water and nutrients from reaching the roots.
+It’s best to dethatch northern grasses in late summer to early fall while the grass is actively growing.
 This allows your lawn to recover before going dormant.
 If you wait until spring to dethatch in the north, you may damage tender shoots.
-You’ll have to wait until late spring to dethatch southern grasses.
+It is best to wait until late spring to dethatch southern grasses.

 Fall Lawn Diseases

 Dethatching also helps keep two lawn diseases at bay: red thread and pink patch, which thrive in cool, overcast, wet weather, especially with extended periods of drizzle—a typical fall in many areas.
 These lawn diseases remain over-winter in thatch and organic lawn debris, so removing it now will help give your lawn a healthy start in spring, which is when these diseases become active.